tshepang/seaplane/seaplane-cli/tests/ui/trycmd/seaplane-locks/list.md

             [possible values: always, ansi, auto, never]

     -D, --decode
-            Decode the lock-id before printing it
+            Decode the lock name before printing it

             Binary values will be written directly to standard output (which may do strange things to your terminal)